-#1 The Honda Pacific Coast
+#05.
+The Honda Pacific Coast

 Interestingly enough, any mere mention of the Pacific Coast is enough to spark controversy.
 Why?
 Because it has a diehard following…Yep, some people really dig this funny looking machine.
 Hell, there are even forums dedicated to PC purists who love nothing more than hitting the highways in their pseudo-futuristic boxes.
-Underneath the kid’s battery-operated, toy trike-esque exterior, there is a wonderful V-twin engine and enough people out there value just that, so much so that Honda produced the PC for a long run between 1980 and 1990 and again (yeah, I know) between 1990 and 1994.
+Underneath the kid’s battery-operated, toy trike-esque exterior, there is a wonderful V-twin engine and enough people out there value just that, so much so that Honda produced the PC for a long run between 1980 and 1990 and again between 1990 and 1994.
 It’s a quality little touring machine but no matter how much alcohol you consume, it’d be hard to fall in love with one – and you’d be better off getting a cab home alone.
 It’s not the ugliest motorcycle of all time, but it’s definitely on the list.

-#2 The Suzuki Katana
+#04.
+The Suzuki Katana

-#3 The Suzuki Madura
+#03.
+The Suzuki Madura

 The Suzuki Madura is a repeat offender – I’ve written about this design mistake before.
 A rare breed, the Madura didn’t sell as well as Suzuki thought they would and production was halted after two short years but still, you can find some Madura fans out there, although there aren’t many of them.
 I almost feel like I’m shamelessly lifting this from my last Madura bashing session but it’s a true story.
 Trying to find a good image of the Madura, I came across this forum topic: ‘Free Bike – Should I Take It?’
 Aye, it was a Madura but there were no takers.
 Not one.
 It was a runner with a full history and everything but no-one could bring themselves to adopt such an ugly piece.
-Sure, the Madura was a capable bike and probably a blast to ride but…it was aesthetically challenged, and possibly the ugliest motorcycle that Suzuki has ever made.
+Sure, the Madura was a capable bike and probably a blast to ride but…it was aesthetically challenged, and possibly the most unappealing motorcycle that Suzuki has ever made.

-#4 The Harley Davidson ‘Topper’
+#02.
+The Harley Davidson ‘Topper’

 Another ‘Top List’ mainstay, is the Harley Topper.
 Rolling straight out of Milwaukee with a little 162cc two stroke engine, it’s a wonder why this miniature unit didn’t take the world by storm – although it’s looks probably had something to do with it.
 It does have a touch of the ‘lunch box’ about it and it actually reminds us more of an old coffee flask I used to have but the more I look at it, the more I kinda want one.
 I mean, it doesn’t have the retro appeal like an old cub that would see the hipster crowd frothing at the (expletive deleted) but it is a weird little machine that would probably turn a few heads.
 The more we talk about it, the more we want one and the more redeeming features are popping into my head.
 Let’s move on before we have a real change of heart.
 It’s ugly.
 Move on.

-#5 The Bimota Mantra
+#01.
+The Bimota Mantra